markd315/NYC-Subway-Line-Drawing-Quiz/readme.md

 It is suggested that you use the following settings when you draw your map in an image editing application (I used GIMP which is free):
 - Pencil tool 5 pixels wide.
 - Copy the colors from `palette.png` with an eyedropper tool before you draw each line.
-- It is recommended to go in the color order listed in palette: first left to right and then down the rows since that is how the answer key was generated.
+- It is recommended to go in the color order listed in palette: (first left to right and then down the rows) since that is how the answer key was generated.
+- Make sure to save the image in a format with transparency (png) because if the transparency gets set to black it may affect your score.

 To grade your quiz run:
 `python gradeQuiz.py answerKey.png yourAnswer.png`